 CEO's role and responsibilities

-Our chief executive officer (CEO) has the overall executive responsibility for the SFC's operations including carrying out specific functions or duties delegated by the Board from time to time.
+Our CEO has the overall executive responsibility for the SFC's operations including carrying out specific functions or duties delegated by the Board from time to time.

 Key responsibilities include: